Redemption of the Soul

 Yeshua told His disciples that He would share His glory with us, and He then said we would be persecuted for His name’s sake and exalted in heaven for our suffering. [xxi] People often pray, “Lord, Send us your glory from heaven.”
 But the Lord said to me one day, “Eric, turn to your brother, and you will see my glory in His suffering.”
 Like Yeshua, we also will be glorified in our suffering.
 Our flesh will become a living sacrifice unto the Lord as we surrender and give everything to follow Him.
 As written, “And those who are Christ’s have crucified the flesh with its passions and desires” (Galatians 5:24).

-We know that our fleshly bodies will not be redeemed, and with it forever will die the sins of our flesh.
+We know that our fleshly bodies will not be redeemed, and with its death, forever will die the sins of our flesh.
 God temporarily allowed animal sacrifice to cover Israel’s sins but has always guarded our souls.
 Because the soul of man is not a creation, it is part of the essence of God.

 So, it appears that the death of the flesh covers the sins of the flesh, but the crucifixion of Christ reaches much deeper into our souls, for only His blood not only ransoms but ultimately redeems humanity from the sins of the heart.
 So, praise the Lord for His redemption of our souls and eternal salvation in Christ, Yeshua.